reconhub/learn/content/post/practical-stegen.md

 ```

 **Good news**: the dataset has the expected dimensions, and all the
 relevant variables seem to be present.
-There are, however, **a few
+There are, however, **a few often
-issues**:
+observed issues**:

 1.  variable names are a bit messy, and include different separators,
     spaces, and irregular capitalisation